thojmr/PregnancyPlus/README.md

 - Timeline (KK) and VNGE (HS2/AI) integration for animating the belly by creating blendshapes (see specific features below).
 - Adds 3 configurable keybinds in plugin config that can be used to increase or decrease the belly size in Main Game, on the fly.
 - This plugin can be a substitute for stomach bulges/fat bellies as well, but it's original intent is pregnancy.
 - Adds a "Main Game" mode config option.
-Disable if you want to turn off this plugins features temporarily while playing.
+Disable if you want to turn off this plugins' features temporarily while playing.
 - Adds a "Mesh Smoothing" button in Studio and Maker, that allows you to smooth the belly mesh and reduce any edges resulting from some slider combinations.
     - The smoothing will reset on slider change or character load, so it's mostly for screenshots, animations, and blendshapes.
     - The smoothed shape will be captured by blendshapes!
-    - Optionally you can smooth any skin tight clothing as well, to help reduce clipping while smoothing, but clothing doesnt always look great afterwords.
+    - Optionally you can smooth any skin tight clothing as well, to help reduce clipping while smoothing, but clothing doesn't always look great afterwords.
 - This plugin is somewhat compatible with "[ddaa33] Pregnant plugin (ShapeKeyPlugin)" if you wish to combine the effects of both, you can.
 But the effects applied by that plugin will not save to the character card by default.
-(Only to P+ saved blendshapes)
+(Only with Pregnancy+ captured blendshapes)

 ## Koikatsu and AI Only Features
-- In Koikatsu and AI the "Inflation Size" belly slider will be added in addition to KK/AI_Pregnancy when both pregnancy plugins are installed.
-You can control the amount of Preg+ belly shape applied on top of the KK/AI_Pregnancy belly with the "Max Additional Belly Size" slider.
-0 being no additional Preg+ slider effect, and max being the full Preg+ slider effect + the current KK/AI_Pregnancy weeks size.
-You can use the F1 plugin config sliders to further adjust the results for all pregnant characters at once.
+- When using the KK/AI_Pregnancy `inflation` or `pregnancy` features, any saved Pregnancy+ belly sliders will be added in addition to KK/AI_Pregnancy's shape, but only both pregnancy plugins are installed.
+You can control the amount of Pregnancy+ belly shape applied on top of the KK/AI_Pregnancy belly with the "Max Additional Belly Size" slider in plugin config.
+0 being no additional Preg+ slider effect, and max being the full Preg+ slider effect.
+You can use the plugin config sliders to further adjust the results for all pregnant characters at once.
-  - This is mainly used to tweak the final pregnant shape, or add additional belly sizes.
+    - This can be used to tweak the final pregnant shape, or make the max size larger than what KK/AI_Pregnancy allows.
+    - Toggle this feature off by setting "Max Additional Belly Size" to 0.

 ## Koikatsu Only Features
 - Studio Timeline integration via blendshapes.
 Here's how to:
   - Set the P+ character sliders to the desired shape you want (including belly smoothing).
   - Click "Open Blendshapes" button.
 You will see a popup that will show you any existing P+ blendshapes.
 If none are found, then use the "Create New" button.
+    - Do not alter the Preg+ blendshapes ending in \[temp\] They are temporary and will not be saved.
   - Move your new blendshape sliders to the desired position.
 At least one blendshape slider must be green (touched) before the next step
   - Open Timeline with Ctrl+T, search for "Blendshape" and middle click to add.
   - Follow Timeline guides for further info

 ## Honey Select 2 and AI Only Features
 - Studio VNGE integration via blendshapes.
 Here's how to:
   - Set the P+ character sliders to the desired shape you want (including belly smoothing).
   - Click "Open Blendshapes" button.
 You will see a popup that will show you any existing P+ blendshapes.
 If none are found, then use the "Create New" button.
+    - Do not alter the Preg+ blendshapes ending in \[temp\] They are temporary and will not be saved.
   - Move your new blendshape sliders to the desired position.
 At least one blendshape slider must be green (touched) before the next step
   - Open VNGE, and add the blendshape(s) under "Clip Manager"
     - To use BlendShapes in VNGE set ExportChara_XXPE_BlendShapes=1 in vnactor.ini everywhere it is found (may become obsolete)
   - Follow VNGE guides for further info

 ## Bigger!
 - For additonal effect in HS2 you can mimic what KK_Pregnancy does to belly bones to make the final shape larger/rounder